llefranc/42_taskmaster/README.md

 ![Alt text](https://github.com/llefranc/42_taskmaster/blob/main/taskmaster_config_file_example.png)

 Taskmaster need a configuration file that will be loaded at the beginning of the program, which indicate how to manage the different processes.
-It works in a similar way than supervisor configuration file.
+It works in a similar way than supervisor configuration file:

-The configuration file contains one or many program blocks.
-Each program block defines the parameters for a group of process.
-Each program block are separated from others by empty lines.
+- :arrow_right: The configuration file contains one or many program blocks.
+- :arrow_right: Each program block defines the parameters for a group of process.
+- :arrow_right: Each program block are separated from others by empty lines.

 Only `[programblockname]` and `cmd` lines are mandatory, the others lines are optionnal and will take default values if not provided.
 If there is several time the same line inside a programblock, then only the last line will be taken in account.